bentomhall/nih-system/monsters/DragonTemplate.md

 **Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 19 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying speed.

-**Scaling**.
+**Scaling**

 To increase the dragon's CR to 15, increase its hit points to 212, its ability scores to 25/12/23/17/15/17 (increasing its attack bonus to +12 and its weapon damage output by 1), its breath weapon to 63 (14d8), and increase each of its saving throw DCs by 1.

 To increase the dragon's CR to 16, increase its hit points to 225, its ability scores to 25/12/23/16/15/19, its breath weapon to 67 (15d8), its frightful presence DC to 18, its breath weapon DC to 19, and its wing attack DC to 20.

-##### Dragon, Ancient
+#### Dragon, Ancient

 _Gargantuan dragon, Arrogant and Controlling_

 **Armor Class** 22 (natural armor)